 People who keep talking, even start a new topic, after I say, “Well, goodbye, I have to go (or hang up) now.”

-Those who only want to communicate via phone, never email, although I ask if we can do a little of both.
+Those who only want to communicate via phone, never email, although I suggest we do a little of both.
 On the phone I have to be on my toes, unreflective, ready to ask and answer.
-(As an introvert, the phone to me is like daylight to a vampire.)
+(As an introvert, the phone is like daylight to a vampire.)
 Not to mention that the caller and I have to organize our schedules so that we’re both available at the same time.

 The impossibility of finding an address to write a letter or email to a company.